paragliding training center

 5. Some method to hold the flywheel and the crankshaft.
 A socket on the opposite crankshaft nut can be used to tighten things but to loosen the flywheel nut, some other method must be used, such as a small oil filter wrench, a tie down strap, a Vise-Grip chain wrench, or a homemade tool, such as this one for the Top 80.

 The drive pulley on the Minari (non-clutched version) has a pair of flats which a 30mm open end wretch will fit.
 However, the redrive mounting plate must be removed in order to fit the wrench on the pulley.

-6. Bench vise and a custom drilled steel plate to firmly hold the engine while working on it.
+6. Bench vise and a custom drilled steel or plywood plate to firmly hold the engine while working on it.
 Clamping one of the motor mounts in a vise is not a safe way to secure the engine.
 An alternative would be to use some screws to mount the motor to a board.
 The board could be mounted to a table with clamps.
 Whatever way is used, the motor must not be able to move while you are working on it.

 1. Remove the engine from the frame and attach it to some immovable working surface.